Ross-Callister/Twitter-Utility-Bot/README.md

 ### Manual Downloads

 - `!sauce <image_url>` - Manually reverse search an image using SauceNAO and download from the original source

   - Requires a direct image URL (ending in .jpg, .png, .gif, etc.)
   - Will automatically route to Twitter or e621 downloaders based on the found source
   - Only works in monitored channels

+- `!reddit <reddit_url>` - Manually download media from a Reddit post or gallery
+  - Supports both single image posts and multi-image galleries
+  - For galleries, downloads each image with 40-second delays to respect rate limits
+  - Uses SauceNAO to find original sources for each image
+  - Only works in monitored channels

 ## How it Works